2

 – Flimzy

-Jun 15, 2014 at 20:00
+Commented Jun 15, 2014 at 20:00

 • Wrong.
-In dialects with the ceceo C before E or I does not sound like an English S. (And, for that matter, an S in those same dialects often does not sound like an English S.) Moreover, G before E or I does not sound the same as an English H. Aug 7, 2014 at 0:27
+In dialects with the ceceo C before E or I does not sound like an English S. (And, for that matter, an S in those same dialects often does not sound like an English S.) Moreover, G before E or I does not sound the same as an English H. Commented Aug 7, 2014 at 0:27

 • @MichaelWolf - First, I wonder if you can find a more respectful way to disagree?
 Second, OP specifically said Mexican pronunciation.
-Jul 8, 2018 at 19:24
+Commented Jul 8, 2018 at 19:24

 Yes, they are pronounced as follows (for seseo speakers replace the /θ/ with /s/):